We know that we need a will if we die, but what do we need if we become incapacitated?

 Regardless of health or age, everyone should consider setting up an EPA.
-It’s not necessarily dementia in old age that will affect your ability to make decisions.
-Young people could lose capacity through an accident or serious illnes for example.
+It’s not necessarily dementia in old age that will affect your decision-making ability.
+Young people could lose capacity through an accident or severe illness, for example.

-Others diagnosed with a condition likely to cause loss of capacity should consider who they would like to make their important decisions when they are no longer able to.
+Others diagnosed with a condition likely to cause loss of capacity should consider who they would like to make their important decisions when they can no longer.

-It’s very important that you should also have full capacity when appointing an attorney.
-When making a Power of Attorney in Hong Kong, both a medical officer (family doctor) and legal practitioner (lawyer) have to confirm that you have total mental capacity when signing.
+You must also have total capacity when appointing an attorney.
+When making an Enduring Power of Attorney in Hong Kong, a medical officer (family doctor) and legal practitioner (lawyer) must confirm that you have total mental capacity when signing.
 They no longer have to be present at the same time.

 Why should you set up an EPA?

-There may come a time when a qualified health practitioner assesses that we aren’t able to make these decisions ourselves – from that point on our attorney will have the power to act for us.
-As an alternative to it being activated straight away, we can choose for the EPA to only come into effect if this happens.
+There may come a time when a qualified health practitioner assesses that we can’t make these decisions ourselves – from that point on, our attorney will have the power to act for us.
+As an alternative to it going into effect immediately, we can choose for the EPA to only come into effect if this happens.

 Without an enduring power of attorney, no one else can deal with our property or financial affairs on our behalf without a court order.
-Our family and even our partner or spouse may need to go to court to get this power.
+Our family, partner, or spouse may need the court to get this power.
 Not having an EPA can cause our loved ones a lot of (needless) stress and cost them a lot of money too.

 How do you set up an EPA?

-You should consider your attorney, who is very often our spouse (you can have more than one and they can act jointly ( together) or jointly and severely (they can act together or independently)) and the duties under which they can act.
+You should consider your attorney, who is very often our spouse (you can have more than one, and they can collaborate ( together) or jointly and severally (they can act together or independently)) and the duties under which they can perform.
 You should list these under your EPA.
-They do not have to have complete control and are “watched” under the HK legal system to protect your estate also.
+They do not have to have complete control and are “watched” by the HK legal system to protect your estate also.

-We all need a Will to distribute our personal assets but if your loved ones rely on your income, and this is in jeopardy if you become mentally incapacitated, you should consider this valuable document to alleviate financial stress on your loved ones.
+We all need a Will to distribute our personal assets.
+Still, if your loved ones rely on your income, which is in jeopardy if you become mentally incapacitated, you should consider this valuable document to alleviate financial stress on your loved ones.

 Key Advantages of an EPA

-a) it allows an individual to choose the person/s who will look after their financial affairs if he/she becomes incapable of doing so
+- a) it allows an individual to choose the person/s who will look after their financial affairs if they become incapable of doing so